 It’s official!
 We’re going to be sharing a new millionaire’s shortbread flavour here each month!
-Feel free to drop a comment below if there are any flavours you would love to see included in the line-up.
-I cannot wait for you to try out all the different flavours we have in store.
+You may have already seen last month’s banoffee millionaires shortbread.
 This month’s recipe is an absolute cracker of a flavour, raspberry salted caramel millionaires shortbread.
 It's the berry version of my banoffee millionaires shortbread.
 With layers of gluten-free shortbread, juicy raspberry jelly, salted caramel and luscious chocolate.

 This may be an unpopular opinion but i’ve always been more of a lover of salted caramel and jelly than a peanut butter jelly fan.
 That being said, if you do want to keep create that PBJ flavour in this recipe you can easily do so by swapping out the cashew butter in the caramel layer for peanut butter.